rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-1.md

-Since at AST level this is `MemberExpression` with empty `ArrayExpression`s at `object` and `property` fields we can target a `MemberExpression` nodes in our visitor, check bot fields for empty arrays and replace it with node representing value `undefined`.
+Since at AST level this is `MemberExpression` with empty `ArrayExpression`s at `object` and `property` fields we can target a `MemberExpression` nodes in our visitor, check both fields for empty arrays and replace it with a node representing value `undefined`.

 We add the following code to our AST transform: